TL;DR

 Inside the Imperial Harvest gallery at Delfi Orchard, on the altar where every consecration rite is conducted, sits the artefact the entire practice is oriented around.
 Clients see it at their consultations.
 Treasures pass through its presence during their blessing.
 Grand Master David Goh has described it as the single most important physical object in the practice — the artefact without which the consecration would have no focal point and the blessing no place to land.
 It is called the Ceremonial Anchor.

 A first-time reader might assume the Ceremonial Anchor is a single piece — a masterwork, commissioned once, placed on the altar, and kept there permanently.
 It is not.
 The Ceremonial Anchor is a practice, not an artefact.
-It is a commissioning cadence that renews the altar’s governing piece each year, and supplements it with a second dedicated piece at every ritual window the year contains.
+It is a commissioning cadence that renews the altar’s governing piece each year, and for the ritual windows each year contains — celestial birthdays, imperial festivals, auspicious alignments — draws on Grand Master David Goh’s seasonal anchor, a piece kept at his private altar at home and invited to the gallery for the duration of each dedicated Blessing Ritual.
 To understand Imperial Harvest’s consecration infrastructure is not to understand any one anchor.
 It is to understand the rhythm through which the anchors are conceived, carved, and brought into ritual service — year after year, season after season, across a practice that has no intention of ever stopping.

 What an anchor does